Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Introduction

-We have six appendices.
-As already mentioned, the first, \S\ref{sec:0}, is a self-contained exposition of multipole expansions for perturbations of the Laplacian on exactly conic manifolds, this being the model problem on $\mathrm{zf}\subset X^+_{\mathrm{res}}$.
-This section was originally intended to be a standalone expository article, so it can actually be read independently of the rest of this paper and is rather more pedagogical.
+We have seven appendices.
+As already mentioned, \S\ref{sec:0} is a self-contained exposition of multipole expansions for perturbations of the Laplacian on exactly conic manifolds, this being the model problem on $\mathrm{zf}\subset X^+_{\mathrm{res}}$.
+This appendix was originally intended to be a standalone expository article, so it can actually be read independently of the rest of this paper.
+It is rather more pedagogical.
 In \S\ref{sec:tf}, we provide a similar treatment for a conjugated Schr\"odinger operator on an exact cone, this being the model problem at the boundary hypersurface $\mathrm{tf}\subset X^+_{\mathrm{res}}$.
 In \S\ref{sec:Mellin}, we review some elementary facts about the Mellin transform, for reference elsewhere in the appendices.
 This is included just to make the paper a bit more self-contained.
 Next, \S\ref{sec:tedium} contains a few straightforward but tedious proofs of propositions stated in \S\ref{sec:op} that were felt to clutter the exposition.
-Finally, \S\ref{sec:example} contains an ODE example with $\frakm\neq 0$.
+Finally, \S\ref{sec:example} contains an ODE example with $\frakm\neq 0$ (the confluent hypergeometric equation).

+The final appendix, \S\ref{sec:index}, is a non-exhaustive index of notation.
+The reader should refer to this appendix whenever unfamiliar notation is encountered.